Date of Death Appraisals

 If you are working with an attorney or accountant, they will be able to help you with ordering the appraisal.
 Or you can order one directly and we can help you through the appraisal process itself.

 We have completed hundreds of date of death appraisals in California over the years, and we know the specific IRS requirements needed for the appraisal.
+Date of death appraisals require significantly more information than a standard real estate appraisal.
+These nuances are ones that an inexperienced appraiser would not know.

 Frequently Asked Questions About Date of Death Appraisals

 According to the IRS, the appraisal should be done within six months following the date of death.
 With that being said, the sooner you start the appraisal process, the better.
-You never know how busy appraisers will be in your area, and sometimes the appraisal process can take up to a month from start to finish if the appraisers are busy.
+You never know how busy appraisers will be in your area, and sometimes, the appraisal process can take up to a month from start to finish if the appraisers are busy.

 The date of death appraisal is needed to determine the fair market value of the real estate as of the owner’s date of death.
 This is necessary when settling the estate either in probate or outside of probate.